decaporg/decap-cms/website/content/docs/widgets/date.md

 ---
 title: date
-label: "Date"
+label: Date
 ---

+Testing.
 The date widget translates a date picker input to a date string.
 For saving date and time together, use the datetime widget.

 - **Name:** `date`
 - **UI:** date picker